 Hours and Admission

-Rokeby Museum is open daily 10–5 from mid-May to late October and is currently closed for the season.
+Rokeby Museum is open daily 10–5 from mid-May to late October.
 The house, however, is not open every day.
 It may be seen by guided tour only, with tours at 11:00 and 2:00 on Friday, Saturday, Sunday, and Monday.
 Admission is $10 for adults, $9 for seniors, and $8 for students; children younger than 5 are admitted free.
 Admission is free on Tuesday afternoons from 1 to 5.

 Exploring the Site — House Tours, Outbuildings, Hiking Trails